WoTTsecurity/agent/README.md

 * A Raspberry Pi 2 or newer with Raspbian
 * [Docker CE installed](https://docs.docker.com/install/linux/docker-ce/debian/)
+  * It is advised that you also run `sudo usermod -aG docker pi` in order to run docker as the user pi without the need for `sudo`
 ## Building

 To build the docker container, simply run: